FullByte/FullByte.github.io/docs/make/games/upgrades/vegas.md

 ![vegas version 2](_vegas3.jpg)

-[Download the files here](_vegasAllFiles.7z) to make your own.

 ## Additional Rules

 ### Extra Role

-Everyone gets 1 poker chip and this can be used for a re-roll of a number group.
-Before the cards are dealt, one chip is placed randomly (by rolling the dice) on each casino.
-Not used chips count 1 point at the end.
+Each player receives one poker chip, which can be utilized to re-roll an entire group of numbers.
+Prior to dealing the cards, a single chip is assigned to each casino through a random dice roll to determine its placement.
+Any chips that remain unused by the game's end will each contribute one point to the player's final score.

 ### Predict Wins

-Lay an additional dice of your color, hidden to each bay and predict your place (1-4 or not involved = 6).
-Other players will do the same and no one should see what was predicted.
-For each correct predictiction you earn 3 additional points.
+Place an extra die of your color, concealed, beside each bay to secretly forecast your finishing position, ranging from first (1) to fourth (4), with a prediction of non-involvement marked as six (6).
+Other players will simultaneously make their hidden predictions.
+For every prediction you make accurately, you will be awarded three bonus points.